davezachry/pub/README.md

 # PUB

-A simple PHP-based website micro framework.
+A simple PHP-based micro framework for making websites.

 ---